 5. When the glue is completely dry, wrap twine around the mouth of your jar and attach faux greenery with a dab of hot glue.

-6. Insert a flameless tea light into the jar.
+6. Then, insert a flameless tea light into the jar.

 Use it as a table centerpiece, mantel decor, or festive front porch lighting.